 }

 Which will make use of our custom conversion to split words in the words column based on the ‘;’ separator.
-Our Offender
+Our Offender objects will be populated with:

 Offender{id=123, user='THEUSER', words=[cheater, snitch]}